zenitysec/awesome-low-code/readme.md

 ### Intelligent Virtual Agent

 A software application which is built and configured by its users to perform manual repetitive and error-prone tasks in an automated faster fashion.
-Bots are built and configured mostly in low code platforms via easy to use drag&drop interfaces.
+Bots are built and configured mostly in low code platforms via easy to use drag & drop interfaces.
 Examples to the use of bots could be seen in user conversation via messaging and voice platforms that help them take decisions and act through business processes.

 - [Power Virtual Agents (Microsoft)](https://powervirtualagents.microsoft.com/) - Lets you create powerful chatbots that can answer questions posed by your customers, other employees, or visitors to your website or service.
 - [Workato Workbot](https://docs.workato.com/workbot/overview.html) - A bot platform that allows you to build customizable workflows.